I had a chocolate torte recipe that had butter and eggs, but those ingredients would not work for us.

 This recipe calls for coconut butter…a rich and lovely butter made from dried and unsweetened coconut shreds.
 You can can make your own easily or buy it in the store ( a bit pricey).
 I have also included directions if you do not have any of the butter on hand!

-- 1 cup frozen or fresh raspberries thawed if frozen
+- 1 cup frozen raspberries thawed if frozen, or fresh berries

 - 1 cup unsweetened grated coconut OR 6 tablespoons coconut butter